 Days 11 Return Home

-We catch a morning flight back to Oahu where we connect with afternoon or evening flights back to the mainland USA.
+We catch a morning flight back to Oahu (arriving by noon) where we connect with afternoon or evening flights back to the mainland USA.

 This trip ends in Honolulu, HI (Airport code HNL).